Ultimate Guide to Puerto Rican Festivals and Holidays

 Religious Celebrations in Puerto Rico

-Religious celebrations are a big deal in Puerto Rican culture, with Catholicism being the religion.
+Religious celebrations are a big deal in Puerto Rican culture, with Catholicism being the main religion.
 Each city and town has a patron saint celebrated with annual festivals and religious processions (FamilySearch).
 These celebrations, known as fiestas patronales in Puerto Rico, are a testament to the island’s deep-rooted religious traditions.

 Religious CelebrationDateNotes